-It appears that it is not clear what Mijn Park is about and who is doing the research.
-Well, my name is Bep Schrammeijer.
-I grew up in Tasmania, Australia but am a returned second generation emigrant.
+My name is Bep Schrammeijer.
+I grew up in Tasmania, Australia, but am a returned second generation emigrant.
 My mother’s parents were from Groningen, and my father grew up in Amsterdam, so I feel I do have some mokum-dna.
-Despite this my Dutch may still read a little like a google – so sorry ‘bout that, but I do need the practice…
+Despite this my Dutch may still read a little like a google-translate… so sorry ‘bout that for the Dutchies, but I do need the practice…

 As a PhD researcher at the Institute for Environmental Studies (IVM) at the Vrije Universiteit (VU) in Amsterdam, I am researching public values of urban green spaces.
 With Mijn Park I am trying to measure these public values.
 The name Mijn Park Amsterdam refers to the idea that the green spaces in the city should be linked together to form one integrated green infrastructure, or one large park, providing access to green spaces for all Amsterdammers.
 But, what do you think of Your Park Amsterdam?